LeaveMyYard/Tresto/PLANS.md

 - What I would like to do is to run the current test code and then to inspect the HTML of the page.
 - This way the model will not be able to diverge from the initial test code.
 - Additionally, I think just the html investigation should be better without the "report" part.
 Report functionality seemed to be loosing information.
-- So we need to rewrite the playwright_iterate to html_explor
+- So we need to rewrite the playwright_iterate to html_explore

+## State:
+DONE ✅

 # Note 2 (Utilizing image input)